FEDERATED METALS CORP WHITING

 What Is the Current Site Status?

-EPA will continue to work with the State of Indiana, the Indiana Department of Environmental Management (IDEM), Lake County and the Cities of Whiting and Hammond to protect human health and the Environment in the area.
+EPA continues to work with the state of Indiana, the Indiana Department of Environmental Management (IDEM), Lake County and the cities of Whiting and Hammond to protect human health and the environment in the area.

 In May 2018 EPA held a public meeting at the Whiting Family YMCA to share with community members the activities taking place near the Federated Metals Corp. site (PDF) (1 pp, 20 MB).
 Later that same month, EPA began excavating soil at residences in the sampling area (PDF)(1 pg, 841 K) where surface lead levels were equal to or exceeded 1,200 parts lead per million parts soil and where sensitive populations resided.
 For this project, sensitive population was defined as pregnant women, and children under seven.